sharadmv/beginner-hackjam/README.md

 $ pip install flask
 ```

 Wow that was simple (hopefully)!
-Remember that if at any point, stuff isn't installing/working properly, ask a neighbour the nearest H@B office for help.
+Remember that if at any point, stuff isn't installing/working properly, ask a neighbour or the nearest H@B office for help.

 Okay, so let's get started with Flask.